wp-plugins/wp-symposium/readme.txt

 Tested up to: 3.0
 Stable tag: 0.1.4

-A suite of social networking plugins, starting with a forum.
+A new suite of social networking plugins, starting with a forum.

 == Description ==